prrao87/prrao87.github.io/content/posts/vector-db-3/index.md

 As you might have observed already, Vamana offers more of an "inside-out" approach to search, as opposed to the "outside-in" approach of HNSW, where the search starts from a random (potentially far out) node in the top layer and progresses inwards.

 There are not many databases that currently (as of 2023) implement the Vamana index, presumably due to the technical challenges with on-disk implementations and their implications on latency and search speed.
 Milvus[^11], for now, is the only vendor that has a working, on-disk Vamana index, whereas Weaviate[^12] and LanceDB[^13] currently only have experimental implementations.
-However, this is a rapidly evolving space, so it's highly recommended that you follow up the key vector DB vendors to stay up to date on the latest developments!
+However, this is a rapidly evolving space, so it's highly recommended that you follow up on the key vector DB vendors to stay up to date on the latest developments!

 # Available indexes in popular vector databases